Rajmohan80/claude-mcp-cc-provisioning/README.md

 1. Translates raw customer business requirements into a structured Excel design workbook
 2. Uses that approved workbook as the source of truth
-3. Provisions a live Cisco Webex Contact Center (WxCC) environment entirely through MCP tool calls — no Control Hub clicks
+3. Provisions a Sandbox Cisco Webex Contact Center (WxCC) environment entirely through MCP tool calls — no Control Hub clicks

 The only manual step is publishing the IVR flow in WxCC Flow Designer (a current sandbox constraint).